Partition of India: Punjab

 Virtually no Muslim survived in East Punjab (except in Malerkotla and Nuh) and virtually no Hindu or Sikh survived in West Punjab (except in Rahim Yar Khan and Bahawalpur).

-Lawrence James observed that "Sir Francis Mudie, the governor of West Punjab, estimated that 500,000 Muslims died trying to enter his province, while the British High Commissioner in Karachi put the full total at 800,000.
-This makes nonsense of the claim by Mountbatten and his partisans that only 200,000 were killed": [James 1998: 636].
+Lawrence James observed that Sir Francis Mudie, the governor of West Punjab, "estimated that 500,000 Muslims died trying to enter his province, while the British High Commissioner in Karachi put the full total at 800,000.
+This makes nonsense of the claim by Mountbatten and his partisans that only 200,000 were killed".

 During this period, many alleged that Sikh leader Tara Singh was endorsing the killing of Muslims.
 On 3 March 1947, at Lahore, Singh, along with about 500 Sikhs, declared from a dais "Death to Pakistan."
 According to political scientist Ishtiaq Ahmed:

 On March 3, radical Sikh leader Master Tara Singh famously flashed his kirpan (sword) outside the Punjab Assembly, calling for the destruction of the Pakistan idea prompting violent response by the Muslims mainly against Sikhs but also Hindus, in the Muslim-majority districts of northern Punjab.
 Yet, at the end of that year, more Muslims had been killed in East Punjab than Hindus and Sikhs together in West Punjab.

-Nehru wrote to Gandhi on 22 August that, up to that point, twice as many Muslims had been killed in East Punjab than Hindus and Sikhs in West Punjab.
+Nehru wrote to Gandhi on 22 August that, up to that point, twice as many Muslims had been killed in East Punjab as Hindus and Sikhs in West Punjab.